kiraamaa/cheese-plate-api/README.md

 Back end repo: https://github.com/kiraamaa/cheese-plate-generator-api

+## Technologies Used

+-   Ruby on Rails
+-   Javascript
+-   HTML5
+-   CSS3
+-   Bootstrap

 ## What It Is & How It Works

 I wanted to design an app that generated customizable cheese plates, and came up with this idea in my quest to find a good resource that would give me new cheeses to try for a dinner party or just in general.